How to Restrict WordPress Content to Paid Members

 This option allows your customers to enjoy a free trial before they get charged.
 If you enable a free trial, your customer’s card will be charged only at the end of their free trial.
 That’s when their paid subscription will begin.

-If your customers cancel their subscription before the trial ends, they won’t get charged.
+Customers who cancel their subscription before the trial ends won’t get charged.

 Once you are done setting up your subscription, click the Save Plan button on the top right of the page: